gabrielsimoes/gabrielsimoes.github.io/README.md

 and YAML files in the notes folder.
 It also generates an atom feed for the blog and a PDF curriculum.

+There is more information about how this project was created in a [blog post](https://gabrielsimoes.github.io/articles/generating-a-static-blog-with-gulp.html).

 ## How to setup

 After cloning the repository, you'd have to run `yarn install` to install